 Cluster configuration

-The updated cluster architecture presents enhancements over the previous one and improves specific bugs found in early versions:
+The updated cluster architecture includes enhancements over the previous one and fixes specific bugs found in earlier versions:

-This kind of architecture provides server load spreading as well as high availability.
+This architecture provides load balancing as well as high availability.
 Let's take a look at the proposed architecture.
-Several OpenKM servers and one (or several) HAProxy servers will distribute the user petitions to these OpenKM servers.
-HAProxy can also be configured to detect which OpenKM server is down and avoid sending petitions until it is up again.
+Several OpenKM servers and one (or several) HAProxy servers will distribute user requests to these OpenKM servers.
+HAProxy can also be configured to detect which OpenKM server is down and avoid sending requests until it is up again.

-Optionally you can configure several replicated database servers (also handled by another HAProxy), which prevent the service from being interrupted in case of a database node goes down.
-By default, OpenKM stores the documents in disk to maximize performance, so you need these files replicated across your OpenKM servers.
-An option is GlusterFS, a software solution to create distributed filesystems, but NFS is quite good in most situations and easier to set up in the case of Linux servers.
+Optionally you can configure several replicated database servers (also handled by another HAProxy), which prevent the service from being interrupted in case a database node goes down.
+By default, OpenKM stores the documents on disk to maximize performance, so you need these files replicated across your OpenKM servers.
+An option is GlusterFS, a software solution to create distributed file systems, but NFS is quite good in most situations and easier to set up on Linux servers.

 Remember that every OpenKM instance should use the same database instance.
-Only one database for all the instances.
-This resource is configured in TOMCAT_HOME/openkm.properties file.
+Use only one database for all instances.
+This resource is configured in the TOMCAT_HOME/openkm.properties file.

-If you look into the TOMCAT_HOME/repository directory, you can see these others:
+If you look into the TOMCAT_HOME/repository directory, you can see the following:

-• cache: These are generated files used primarily on the preview.
-In case of being deleted, they will be re-created again.
+- cache: These are generated files used primarily for preview.
+If deleted, they will be recreated.

-• Index: Where Lucene stores the indexes used in document and metadata search.
-In case of deletion, you can re-index the repository from Administration > Utilities.
+- Index: This is where Lucene stores the indexes used for document and metadata search.
+If deleted, you can re-index the repository from Administration > Utilities.

-You can place cache and datastore folders in another server as shared resources, according to this information.
-On average, 80% of user actions are read documents, and only 20% write (create or update documents).
-The problematic one is the index folder because Lucene indexes can't be shared between several OpenKM instances.
+You can place cache and datastore folders on another server as shared resources, according to this information.
+On average, 80% of user actions are document reads, and only 20% are writes (create or update documents).
+The problematic folder is the index folder because Lucene indexes can't be shared between several OpenKM instances.
 So, what can we do?
 The solution is that each OpenKM instance has its index, and they send messages between them to keep their local index updated.
 If a node needs to update the index, it also sends a message to the other nodes, which will process the modification locally.

 Proxy node

-This is the only node that should be accessible by the users and will dispatch the petitions between the slave nodes.
+This is the only node that should be accessible to users and will dispatch requests between the slave nodes.
 The most important part is the HAProxy configuration.
-This configuration format works on HAProxy v1.5
+This configuration format works with HAProxy v1.5

 frontend LB